 • Half an avocado (potassium), spinach (sodium), an orange (sugar)

 • A sweet potato (potassium), parsley (sodium), lemon squeezed on kale (sugar)

 These examples needn’t be substitutes for breakfast, lunch, and dinner, but they help keep your blood sugar steady between those bigger meals.

 Other foods that support adrenal health include sprouts, asparagus, wild blueberries, bananas, garlic, broccoli, kale, raspberries, blackberries, romaine lettuce, and red-skinned apples.
 These foods help strengthen the nervous system, reduce inflammation, ease stress, and provide critical nutrients for adrenal function.

 The Role of Fats and Carbohydrates

 In addition to the above recommendations, moderating your fat intake is also helpful.
 This is because a very high-fat diet burdens your pancreas and liver, which can negatively impact blood sugar levels.
+To get a full explanation of how this works, read my book Liver Rescue.
 When your blood sugar is not under control, it creates a massive strain on your adrenals as they struggle to produce hormones to compensate.